The IDFA DocLab Open Call for Festival Commissions 2022 is now closed.

-All realized projects are to be presented publicly as part of DocLab exhibitions and events during the IDFA 2021 festival, and may be included for further audience research and case studies executed by MIT Open Documentary Lab.
+In the event of selection, a prototype of the project should be delivered by mid-August.
+All realized projects are to be presented publicly as part of the IDFA DocLab program during IDFA, taking place November 9–20, 2022, and may be included for further audience research and case studies executed by MIT Open Documentary Lab.

-Fill out the online entry form and upload your project proposal as a PDF file, written in English, with a maximum of five pages following the structure below:
+Fill out the online entry form and upload your project proposal as a PDF file, written in English, with a maximum of six pages following the structure below:

 Page 1: Cover page containing:

 Page 5: Production specifications, including:

 Page 6: Presentation of the creators involved and their respective roles, including: